When LLMs Meet Cybersecurity: A Systematic Literature Review: Conclusion

 \section{Conclusion}

-This paper delineate the methodologies for constructing cybersecurity-oriented domain LLMs, detailing how existing models can be fine-tuned with targeted data to meet specific needs.
-The investigation into the potential applications of LLMs has revealed their substantial potential across numerous cybersecurity tasks, such as threat intelligence, vulnerability detection, secure code generation and others.
-However, we has also acknowledged the inherent vulnerabilities of LLMs, notably their susceptibility to attacks such as jailbreaking, which pose significant security risks.
-Mitigating these vulnerabilities is crucial for the secure deployment of LLMs in sensitive environments.
+This paper introduces the methodologies for constructing cybersecurity-oriented domain LLMs, detailing how existing models can be fine-tuned to meet specific needs using target data.
+The investigation into the applications of LLMs has shows that LLMs have great potential for a wide range of cybersecurity tasks, such as threat intelligence, vulnerability detection, secure code generation and others.
+However, we has also acknowledged the inherent vulnerabilities of LLMs, particularly the susceptibility to attacks such as jailbreaking, which pose significant security risks.
+Mitigating these vulnerabilities is crucial to securely deploying LLMs in sensitive environments.
 Additionally, we propose future research directions, such as extending the tool-use and API-call capabilities of LLMs, and developing autonomous intelligent agents for complex cybersecurity operations.

-In summary, we bridges the gap between LLM advancements and cybersecurity demands, laying a groundwork for both researchers and practitioners.
-It guides them in leveraging LLMs' transformative potential while addressing the unique challenges that arise in this domain.
-Ongoing efforts in this direction are vital for defining the future of cybersecurity and its integration with LLMs' exceptional abilities.
+In summary, we bridges the gap between LLM advancements and cybersecurity demands, laying the groundwork for researchers and practitioners.
+It guides them to harness the transformative potential of LLMs while addressing the unique challenges that arise in this field.
+Further research and exploration would open up new pathways for future cybersecurity practice, ensuring that we have more comprehensive and professional strategies in the face of increasingly complex cyber threats.